Navigo

 - Facility Coding tab: site-of-service considerations, documentation checklist, and charge capture tips.

-- Right-side “Additional Resources”: UC-Care white papers, reimbursement tools, and supporting content.
+- Right-side “Additional Resources”: UC-CARE white papers, reimbursement tools, and supporting content.

 Prostate biopsy coding & reimbursement: what changed